pirovc/ganon/docs/outputfiles.md

 ## ganon report

 - {prefix}**.tre**: tab-separated tree-like report with cumulative counts and taxonomic lineage.
 There are several possible `--report-type`.
-More information on the different types of reports can be found [here](#report-type---report-type):
+More information on the different types of reports can be found [here](reports.md/#report-types-report-type).
-    - *abundance*: will attempt to estimate **taxonomic abundances** by re-disributing read counts from LCA matches and correcting sequence abundance by approximate genome sizes.
-If EM was previously used to re-distribute reads, will only correct for sequence abundance.
-    - *reads*: **sequence abundances**, reports the proportion of sequences assigned to a taxa, each read classified is counted once.
-    - *dist*: same as *reads* with read count re-distribution.
-    - *corr*: same as *reads* with correction by genome size.
-    - *matches*: every match is reported to their original target, including multiple and shared matches.

 Each line in this report is a taxonomic entry (including the root node), with the following fields:

 | col | field        | obs | example |
 |-----|--------------|-----|---------|